 Great post!
 I do this same type of analysis when I’m deciding whether to purchase something or not.
 Is this product really worth the future value?
 NAW!

 I bought the shares in 2002 for $1,699.
-I no longer have a copy of the trade confirmation because 15 years is obviously a very long time, but I do remember the exact amount.
+I no longer have a copy of the trade confirmation because 15 years is a very long time, but I do remember the exact amount.
 This is because it was one of my first mutual fund purchases outside a company-sponsored 401K retirement plan.
-I had to roll-over a measly balance of about $5,000 to a traditional IRA account.
+I had to roll over a measly balance of about $5,000 to a traditional IRA account.
 I then split the amount evenly to buy shares of 3 mutual funds for $1,699 each.

 I finally decided to sell the fund (in favor of another) because of the following reasons: